elixir-lang/elixir-lang.github.com/_posts/2019-02-25-mint-a-new-http-library-for-elixir.markdown

 The first version of Mint has just been released.
 It is an experimental library trying a new approach to building HTTP libraries so don't expect a fully stable API yet.

 Use Mint to explore new ideas for HTTP connection management and building higher level clients on top of Mint.
 In the future connection pooling and a higher level API may be added to supplement the current low level API, either directly to Mint or via different libraries.

+Mint is being announced in the official Elixir blog because it was originally being considered for inclusion in Elixir itself.
+However, at some point the Elixir team decided it doesn't make sense to include an HTTP client in Elixir itself, at least as long as Erlang/OTP ships with a client too.
+Mint is not maintained by the Elixir team, although it is maintained by Eric and Andrea, who are part of the team.